Malaysian Palm Oil Exports Performance to China

 (Jan – May 2020)

 A Review on MPO Export Performance

-For the period of January-February 2020, Malaysia’s palm oil exports to China decreased by 66,043 MT or by 16.5% to 334,230 MT.
-The main reason for the decrease in exports to China was the weak palm oil demand cause by the outbreak of coronavirus.
+For the period of January-May 2020, Malaysia’s palm oil exports to China increased slightly by 9,186 MT or by 1.02% to 910,151 MT.
+The main reason for the marginal increase in exports was the weak palm oil demand cause by the outbreak of coronavirus.
 China’s measures to combat COVID-19 outbreak took a heavy toll on the food sector resulting in the decline in edible oil demand including palm oil.
-The cold winter season experienced in China in January-February is the other factor leading to lower palm oil imports.
-This is because palm oil solidify during winter making transportation of palm oil in cold season difficult.
-As a result, demand for edible oils, particularly palm oil decreased in January -February 2020.
+The cold winter season experienced in China in the first quarter of 2020 is the other factor leading to lower palm oil imports as palm oil solidifies during winter making transportation of palm oil in cold season difficult.

 |Table 1 : Malaysian palm oil export to China/HK (MT)|

 |Source : MPOB|